Spring with Ayuverda - New Start!

 4. Prevents the accumulation of bacteria

-6. Eliminates unnecessary vata
+6. Eliminates excess vata

-7. Frees the nasal cavity resulting in better absorption of prana from the nose and effective oxygenation of the brain.
+7. Frees the nasal cavity resulting in better absorption prana from the nose and effective oxygenation of the brain.

-8. Eliminates accumulated toxins from the esophagus.
+8. It eliminates accumulated toxins from the esophagus.

 9. They whiten teeth.